 VMIG 1: This designation denotes superior credit quality.
-Excellent protection is afforded by the superior short-term credit strength of the liquidity provider and structural and legal protections.
+Excellent protection is afforded by the superior short-term credit strength of the liquidity provider and structural and legal protections that ensure the timely payment of purchase price upon demand.

 VMIG 2: This designation denotes strong credit quality.
-Good protection is afforded by the strong short-term credit strength of the liquidity provider and structural and legal protections.
+Good protection is afforded by the strong short-term credit strength of the liquidity provider and structural and legal protections that ensure the timely payment of purchase price upon demand.

 VMIG 3: This designation denotes acceptable credit quality.
-Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal protections.
+Adequate protection is afforded by the satisfactory short-term credit strength of the liquidity provider and structural and legal protections that ensure the timely payment of purchase price upon demand.

 SG: This designation denotes speculative-grade credit quality.
-Demand features rated in this category may be supported by a liquidity provider that does not have a sufficiently strong short-term rating or may lack the structural or legal protections.
+Demand features rated in this category may be supported by a liquidity provider that does not have an investment grade short-term rating or may lack the structural and/or legal protections necessary to ensure the timely payment of purchase price upon demand.

-For VRDBs supported with conditional liquidity support, short-term ratings transition down at higher long-term ratings to reflect the risk of termination of liquidity support as a result of a downgrade below investment grade.
+\ For VRDBs supported with conditional liquidity support, short-term ratings transition down at higher long-term ratings to reflect the risk of termination of liquidity support as a result of a downgrade below investment grade.